How to Use Auto Reframe in Premiere Pro

 • Motion Tracking: Default

 Decide whether or not you need to nest clips.
 This will depend on if you’ve got a lot of motion adjustments on your timeline already.
-If that is the case, you can ahead and choose nest clips.
+If that is the case, you can go ahead and choose nest clips.

 auto reframe optionsauto reframe optionsauto reframe options